Skip Navigation

 WHEREAS, the North Texas State Mental Hospital recently refused to accept any additional court-ordered mental patients without providing any financial assistance to counties for this state responsibility; and

-WHEREAS, this delay and refused admissions by the state are increasing the cost to our taxpayers and continuing this improper practice;
+WHEREAS, this delay and refused admissions by the state are increasing the cost to our taxpayers and continuing this improper practice; and

 NOW, THEREFORE, BE IT RESOLVED that the County Judges and Commissioners Association of Texas hereby requests that the State of Texas implement additional funding for mental health services and implement the state mental health plan to ensure the efficient and effective use of these resources, reimburse counties for the costs of operating diversion centers that serve individuals ruled incompetent to stand trial until a state mental health bed is available, and immediately reimburse counties for the cost of incarceration of offenders who have been committed to state facilities.